 Bradley A. Sharpe, MD, is a hospitalist and associate clinical professor of medicine at University of California, San Francisco.
 He is also the associate program director for inpatient affairs for UCSF’s internal medicine residency program, associate division chief of hospital medicine and associate editor of the Web-based version of AHRQ’s Morbidity & Mortality Rounds.

-Amit Vashist, MD, MBA, is system chair of the hospitalist division of Mountain States Health Alliance, which is based in Johnson City, Tenn.
+Amit Vashist, MD, MBA, is system chair of the hospitalist division for Ballad Health, which is based in Johnson City, Tenn.

 David J. Yu, MD, MBA, is executive medical director of hospital medicine at Barnes Jewish Christian Medical Group in St. Louis.
 Dr. Yu was previously the medical director of Presbyterian Medical Group’s Adult Inpatient Medicine Service at Presbyterian Hospital in Albuquerque, N.M., one of the country’s largest single-site hospitalist programs.
 Dr. Yu has extensive expertise in patient flow, Lean Six Sigma and unit-based care with multidisciplinary rounding.